decred/dcrdocs/docs/mining/proof-of-stake.md

 1. You buy a ticket using a Paymetheus <!--, Decrediton,--> or dcrwallet wallet.
 The total cost of the each single ticket transaction should be **Ticket Price** + **Ticket Fee**(`ticketfee`).
 2. Your ticket enters the `mempool`.
 This is where your ticket waits to be mined by PoW miners.
 Only 20 fresh tickets are mined into each block.
 3. Tickets are mined into a block in with higher **Ticket Fee** transactions having a higher priority.
 Note that the **Ticket Fee** is DCR per KB of the transaction.
-A few common transaction sizes are 298kB (a solo ticket purchase) and 539kB (a pool ticket purchase).
+A few common transaction sizes are 298 Bytes (a solo ticket purchase) and 539 Bytes (a pool ticket purchase).
 4. **A -** If your ticket is mined into a block, it becomes an immature ticket.
 This state lasts for 256 blocks (about 20 hours).
 During this time the ticket cannot vote.
 At this point, the ticket fee is non-refundable. <br />
 **B -** If your ticket is not mined, both the **Ticket Price** and **Ticket Fee** are returned to the purchasing account.
 5. After your ticket matures (256 blocks), it enters the **Ticket Pool** and is eligible for voting.